JahagirdarAmey/KubernetesNotes/practice/practice.md

 </details>

-<details>Why do you think the container 'agentx' in pod 'webapp' is in error?
-Try to figure it out from the events section of the pod<summary></summary>
+<details><summary>Why do you think the container 'agentx' in pod 'webapp' is in error?
+Try to figure it out from the events section of the pod</summary>

 ```yaml
 Image does not exist on docker